skyfalir/eCom/README.md

 ### Products

 - **Tags**: Products have tags related to what kind of product it is displayed, they provide no real functionality - but are a visual aid in knowing what kind of product is shown.
-- **Reviews**: Some products have reviews, if multiple reviews exist - the average score of reviews are displayed if multiple are present.
+- **Reviews**: Some products have reviews, if multiple reviews exist - the average score of the reviews are displayed.

 ## Getting Started